POSITION: Air Conditioner and Refrigerator Mechanic

 All applicants must address each selection criterion detailed below with specific and comprehensive information supporting each item.

-- Level V (Professional Translator/Interpreter) Speaking/Reading/Writing English and Khmer are required.
+- Level II (Limited Knowledge) Speaking/Reading/Writing English and Level III (Good Working Knowledge) Khmer are required.
 Language proficiency will be tested.

 ADDITIONAL SELECTION CRITERIA